The controls and financial reporting process was inefficient and lacked transparency, and as a result, their audit fees were costly.

 Talking points for cost discussion with auditors

 “Reducing our audit fees was an outcome of our transformation with Workiva,” the director said.
-“Once we had streamlined the entity reporting process and improved the quality of audits, we asked our auditors questions that we could connect to tangible benefits we had realized.”
+“Once we had streamlined the entity reporting process and improved the quality of audits, we asked our auditors questions that we could connect to tangible benefits we had realised.”

 - How would the implementation of automated data retrieval reduce the risk associated with our audit?